mnentwig/aCCb/readme.md

 * The Eclipse console seems unreliable: In some cases, output to stderr immediately before exit() was missing despite being flushed with std::endl.

 * Breakpoint on thrown exceptions: Debug view, "..." button ("View menu"), "Add event breakpoint (C/C++)", select "exception thrown".
-Some exceptions e.g. from "std::stoi" are not caught (but "catch throw" to gdb in the "Debugger console" gives the same result.
-Wrapping
+Some exceptions e.g. from "std::stoi" are not caught (but "catch throw" to gdb in the "Debugger console" gives the same result (unstandardized binary interface)?
+If needed, catch and re-throw from own code, then the debugger will detect it.

 ## benchmark
 A simple benchmark on splitting a whole text file: